From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Finite-horizon Restless Bandits and Our Reformulation

 This slow convergence is well-characterized theoretically.
 For algorithms directly targeting reward maximization, \citet{auer2008near} establishes a $\Omega(T)$ lower bound when $\bm\pi^e=\bm\pi^*$ and $l^m=R^m$, while the tightest upper bound for learning WIP or LP-based policies remains $\mathcal{O}(T)$ \citep{wang2023optimistic}.
 This linear rate stems from the need to construct confidence intervals for \emph{transition probabilities}, which requires extensive exploration of state-action pairs $(s_t, a_t, s_{t+1})$ to achieve sufficient visitation counts.

-Given these fundamental constraints on estimating transition probabilities, we pursue an alternative approach: selecting a reference policy that enables faster convergence by circumventing the need for direct transition probability estimation.
+Given these fundamental constraints on estimating transition probabilities, we pursue an alternative approach: proposing an oracle (or reference) policy that enables faster convergence by circumventing the need for direct transition probability estimation.
 We develop this in Sec.~\ref{subsec:contextual_bandit}, focusing on reference policies that avoid this bottleneck while maintaining strong \emph{empirical performance}.